cphdat2sem2017-A/Week7-Scrum/README.md

 ### Exercises:
-Poker planning exercises coming up!
+Exercise will be handed out in class.

 ## Day 3 Sprints and Sprint Backlog
-How to do sprint planning which is the team's planning of next iteration.
+How to do sprint planning, i.e. the planning of user stories for the next iteration.

 ### Readings

 Page 51-68, 75-92 in https://www.infoq.com/minibooks/scrum-xp-from-the-trenches-2

+### Exercises:
+Poker planning exercise coming up!

 ## Day 4 Scrum tools and work with Product Backlog
 Introduction to Scrum tools + group work with Product Backlog grooming & prioritization.

+### Scrum tool demo:
+Trello: Alexander

+ScrumWise: Kristian

+Waffle: Kasper

 ## Day 5
 Presentation of group work: Product Backlog grooming and prioritization of requirements for Fog semester project.
 This is done group wise with teachers / Alpha Solutions.
 There will be a plan with meeting time for groups.